 The identity of the surface-level non-photochemical source thus remains unclear.
-Several other recent studies invoke missing alkanoic acid sources-i.e. sources not typically considered when modeling tropospheric VOC budgets.
+Several other recent studies invoke missing alkanoic acid sources - i.e., sources not typically considered when modeling tropospheric VOC budgets.
 Paulot et al. (2011) suggested that photochemical aging of aerosols could serve as a major missing source of formic and acetic acid.
 Model-measurement discrepancies led Schobesberger et al. (2016) to suggest significant, unresolved surface-level sources of formic acid, although that study noted temperature and light dependences similar to emission parameterizations of other well-characterized biogenic VOCs.
-Millet et al. (2015) and Nguyen et al. (2015) also observed similar model-measurement discrepancies of formic acid, which were attributed to missing/underestimated chemical production and/or biogenic emissions sources.
+Millet et al. (2015) and Nguyen et al. (2015) also observed similar model-measurement discrepancies of formic acid, which were attributed to missing/underestimated chemical production and/or biogenic emission sources.

 Multiple processes could be responsible for the observed surface-level source of alkanoic acids.
-We hypothesize that reactions between O3 and organic surfaces (i.e. soil, organic films) could be one non-photochemical surface-level source of alkanoic acids near the site.
-Reactions of O3 on organic surfaces such as organic films (Donaldson et al., 2005), plant surfaces (Cape et al., 2009; Jud et al., 2016), and human skin (Liu et al., 2016; Liu et al., 2017) have been reported previously.
+We hypothesize that reactions between O3 and organic surfaces (i.e., soil, organic films) could be one non-photochemical surface-level source of alkanoic acids near the site, though unlikely to account for the entire source.
+Reactions of O_3 on organic surfaces such as organic films (Donaldson et al., 2005), plant surfaces (Cape et al., 2009; Jud et al., 2016), and human skin (Liu et al., 2016, 2017) have been reported previously.
 Soil organic matter and organic films are often rich in alkenes (Vancampenhout et al., 2009; Donaldson et al., 2005; Simpson et al., 2006), which undergo ozonolysis reactions in the presence of O3 (Criegee, 1975; Wolff et al., 1997).
 Hydroxyalkyl hydroperoxides formed via the ozonolysis of alkenes can further decompose to alkanoic acids (Moortgat et al., 1997; Anglada et al., 2002; Hasson et al., 2003; Millet et al., 2015).
-O3 mixing ratios measured at the site were relatively high at nighttime (~ 40 ppbv) (Fig. S7), further suggesting that this process may contribute to the persistent upward flux of alkanoic acids through both day and night.
+O3 mixing ratios measured at the site were relatively high at nighttime (~ 40 ppb_v; Fig. S8), further suggesting that this process may contribute to the persistent upward flux of alkanoic acids through both day and night.
+We report noon, night, and morning vertical profile measurements of O_3 in Fig. S3.
+The positive concentration gradient of O_3 with respect to height during nighttime is consistent with a nocturnal surface-level sink of O3, and the hypothesis that O3 reacts with organic surfaces to produce alkanoic acids.
+Known photochemical production mechanisms are the dominant O3 source throughout the daytime, and no net surfacelevel exchanges are observed in the morning or noon vertical profiles.
+However, we emphasize that while O3 reactions with surfaces could act as one source of organic acids, there is no evidence that they account for the entire surface-level organic acid source.